How Does California FAIR Plan Insurance Work?

 SmartFinancial Offers Unbiased, Fact-based Information.
 Our fact-checked articles are intended to educate insurance shoppers so they can make the right buying decisions.
 Learn More

-California FAIR Plan insurance is home insurance for homeowners unable to purchase coverage through traditional insurers due to their home's high risk of perils, like wildfire.
-FAIR Plan coverage is limited — the base policy covers only damages from fire, lightning, smoke and internal explosions.
-Additional coverage is offered but not to the same level as a standard home insurance policy.
-A 2021 press release by state Insurance Commissioner Lara points to FAIR Plan coverage expanding coverage options in the near future.
+California FAIR Plan insurance is home insurance for high-risk homeowners who are unable to qualify for coverage in the private marketplace.
+FAIR Plan coverage is limited — the base policy covers damages only from fire, lightning, smoke and internal explosions.
+Additional coverage can be purchased but not always to the same level as a standard policy.

 How the California FAIR Plan Insurance Works

-In California, the FAIR Plan provides home insurance coverage for homeowners struggling to purchase insurance in the private marketplace.
-It is often called California Fair Plan fire insurance because many of their customers are denied private insurance due to their property's vulnerability to wildfires.
+In California, the Fair Access to Insurance (FAIR) Plan provides home insurance coverage for homeowners struggling to purchase insurance in the private marketplace.
+It is often called California Fair Plan fire insurance because many of their customers are denied private insurance due to their property’s vulnerability to wildfires.
 This leaves some homeowners in high-risk areas vulnerable to property losses with none of the financial relief that a homeowners policy can offer.

 The FAIR Plan is not a government-funded agency and is not taxpayer-funded, like flood insurance policies offered through the Federal Emergency Management Agency (FEMA).
 Instead, member companies can join the network and the FAIR Plan issues policies on their behalf.